Brian Cardinal

-Brian Lee Cardinal (born May 2, 1977) is an American former professional basketball player.
-He played 456 games in the NBA between 2000 and 2012, and won an NBA championship with the Dallas Mavericks in 2011.
+Brian Greg Cardinal (born May 2, 1977) is an American former professional basketball player.
+Nicknamed "The Custodian" and "The Janitor", he played 456 games in the NBA between 2000 and 2012, and won an NBA championship with the Dallas Mavericks in 2011.
 Before his NBA career, he was one of the best players in the history of Purdue University.

-High school career
+Early life

 Brian Cardinal attended Unity High School in Tolono, Illinois, where he played basketball with his brother, Troy.
 Before graduating in 1995, he led the Rockets to an 86–25 record during his high school career.
 He averaged 23.5 points during his Junior year, with the team going 27–1, and 24.1 points and 12.0 rebounds per game in his Senior year, with the team going 27–4.
 In his senior year, he scored 40 points in two different games, and was ranked as one of the Top 100 high school seniors in the United States.
 As a senior, he played in the Class A Illinois Basketball Coaches Association All-Star Game, and was named MVP of the game.
 He also played in and was named Most High Player in the Coca-Cola high school all star game, after scoring 24 points and collecting 13 rebounds for the West team.